PinYuanChen/pinyuan.github.io/_posts/2023-01-02-rxswift-combinelatest-withlatest.md

 */
 ```

-Notice that at the beginning when the first emitted "1", the `combineLatest` operator didn't pass the value downstream.
-Until the second sent "A" then the `combineLatest` formed them into a tuple.
-From then on, whenever each of them sent an item, it would combined with the other source's latest item.
+Notice that at the beginning when the first emitted "1", the `combineLatest` operator didn't do anything.
+Because at this point the second source didn't produce any item yet.
+Until the second sent "A" then the `combineLatest` started working.
+From then on, whenever each one of them produced a fresh item, the operator combined it with the other source's latest value and passed through to the subscriber.

 You can only put up to 8 parameters into `combineLatest`.
-And...of course, you [hack](https://stackoverflow.com/questions/57071640/more-than-8-parameters-in-combinelatest-using-rxswift) it by combining other `combineLatest` observers to observe more than 8 sources.
+But...of course, you [hack](https://stackoverflow.com/questions/57071640/more-than-8-parameters-in-combinelatest-using-rxswift) it by combining other `combineLatest` observers to surpass the number limit.

 ## withLatestFrom
-`withLatestFrom` might sounds similar to `combineLatest` but actually their mechanisms are different.
+`withLatestFrom` might sounds similar to `combineLatest` but actually their mechanisms are quite different.
 You can only put one parameter in `withLatestFrom`.
 Let's take a look at an example:

 ```swift
 first